 He has made some optical moves that were not the best.

-Uh, he is getting good counsel from people like Dr. Harry Edwards and others that understand history.
+He is getting good counsel from people like Dr. Harry Edwards and others that understand history.

-What is he making a principal?
+Spencer, what is he making a principle statement?

 Let me explain to you.